Even Nickell Robey-Coleman Admits That He Interfered On Controversial Rams-Saints No Call

 According to Robey-Coleman, it was a calculated (non) penalty as he knew that it would be a sure touchdown if he didn’t interfere.

 “I got there too early.
-I was beat, and I was trying to save the touchdown,” he said, (via Sports Illustrated).
+I was beat, and I was trying to save the touchdown,” he said, via Sports Illustrated.

 Rams CB Nickell Robey-Coleman admits he "got there too early" on obvious PI no-call, was trying to save TD.